sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Running `fastmultigather`

-`fastmultigather` takes a collection of query metagenomes and a collection of sketches as a database, and outputs many CSVs:
+`fastmultigather` takes a collection of query metagenomes and a collection of sketches as a database, and outputs a CSV file containing all the matches.
 ```
-sourmash scripts fastmultigather queries.manifest.csv database.zip --cores 4 --save-matches
+sourmash scripts fastmultigather queries.manifest.csv database.zip --cores 4 --save-matches -o results.csv
 ```

 We suggest using standalone manifest CSVs wherever possible, especially if